lpenz/ghworkflow-rust/README.md

   Requires the `CARGO_REGISTRY_TOKEN` secret.
   (optional)
-- *publish-packagecloud-deb*: uses [packagecloud] to upload the Debian package built by the `cargo-deb` job to [packagecloud.io] when the repository is tagged with a version.
+- *publish-packagecloud-deb*: uses [packagecloud] to upload the Debian package built by the `deb` job to [packagecloud.io] when the repository is tagged with a version.
 Requires the `PACKAGECLOUD_TOKEN` secret and the `deb` input to be `true`.
   (optional)
-- *publish-packagecloud-rpm*: uses [packagecloud] to upload the RPM package built by the `cargo-rpm` job to [packagecloud.io] when the repository is tagged with a version.
+- *publish-packagecloud-rpm*: uses [packagecloud] to upload the RPM package built by the `rpm` job to [packagecloud.io] when the repository is tagged with a version.
 Requires the `PACKAGECLOUD_TOKEN` secret and the `rpm` input to be `true`.